Furloughing employees - FAQs for employers on the coronavirus job retention scheme

 In addition, the training should not contribute (to a significant degree) to the production of any goods the employer intends to supply (as part of the provision of goods or services) or to the supply of any services for which consideration is received.

-Employees must be paid at least the National Living Wage/National Minimum Wage/Apprenticeship Minimum Wage (as increased on 1 April 2020) for 100% of the time spent training, even if this is more than the subsidy.
+Employees must be paid at least the National Living Wage/National Minimum Wage/Apprenticeship Minimum Wage for 100% of the time spent training, even if this is more than the subsidy.

 Can we ask employees to take part in appraisals while furloughed?

-Asking an employee to complete an appraisal form and/or attend an appraisal meeting may well involve discussions about work that could be seen as providing services to the employer.
-It would be less risky to simply give an employee an appraisal rating if needed, without holding a meeting - e.g. if this is required for payment of an annual bonus.
+Asking an employee to complete an appraisal form and/or attend an appraisal meeting may well involve discussions about work that could be regarded as providing services to the employer.
+It would be less risky simply to give an employee an appraisal rating if needed, without holding a meeting - e.g. if this is required for payment of an annual bonus.